jackstapleton/rdb-autoscaling/whitepaper.md

 An example `YAML` file to deploy this stack can be found in [Appendix 2](#2-cloudformation-template).

 #### AWS Elastic File System (EFS)

-EFS is a network file system (NFS) which any EC2 instance can mount.
-This solves the first problem we will face when putting the tickerplant and RDB on different servers.
-Without a common file system the RDB would not be able to replay the tickerplant's log file to recover.
+We will want the RDB to be on a different server than the tickerplant but both processes will need access to the tickerplant's logs.
+Writing the logs to EFS (a network file system) will mean the RDBs will be able to read the files as the tickerplant is writing them.

 #### EC2 launch template

 We will use launch templates to configure details for EC2 instances ahead of time (e.g. instance type, root volume size, AMI id).
-Our Auto Scaling groups will use these templates to launch their servers.
+Our Auto Scaling groups will then use these templates to launch their servers.

 ### Auto Scaling group (ASG)

 AWS EC2 Auto Scaling groups (ASG) can be used to maintain a given number of EC2 instances in a cluster.
-If any of the instances in the clusters become unhealthy the ASG will terminate them and launch new ones in their place, maintaining the overall compute capacity of the group.

 ##### Recovery